enebular/docs/en/EnebularEditor/introduction.md

 For editing flows on linux devices (i.e. Raspberry Pi) with enebular-runtime-agent v2.3.0 and above installed.
 Certain nodes such as Raspberry Pi sensor nodes only work on devices.
 Since Desktop mode does not support such nodes, Remote mode is required to correctly load such nodes.
-A valid AwS IoT / Arm Pelion connection is required For Arm Pelion, `enebular-runtime-agent-cloud-connector` is required enebular editor loads the flow editor from `enebular-runtime-agent` remotely
+A valid AwS IoT / Pelion Device Management connection is required For Pelion Device Management, `enebular-runtime-agent-cloud-connector` is required enebular editor loads the flow editor from `enebular-runtime-agent` remotely

 ## Requirements